Frequently Asked Questions

 Project Overview and Goals

-Goal: To create a backend service using Node.js and Express that exposes an API endpoint for sending SMS messages through Plivo.
+Goal: Create a backend service using Node.js and Express that exposes an API endpoint for sending SMS messages through Plivo.

-Problem Solved: This service enables applications to programmatically send SMS notifications, alerts, or messages without needing to handle the complexities of SMS gateway protocols directly.
+Problem Solved: This service enables your applications to programmatically send SMS notifications, alerts, or messages without handling the complexities of SMS gateway protocols directly.

 Technologies Used: